cultural-impact-of-warfare

 - Terrain Analysis: Greek commanders understood that land and sea operations were connected through geography.
 A narrow strait, a coastal pass, or an island could be as important as a battlefield.
 The successful commander analyzed the entire theater of operations, not just the immediate fighting area.

 - Flexibility: The best Greek commanders could shift forces between land and sea operations as the situation required.
 They could turn a naval defeat into a land victory or use land forces to support a naval campaign.
-Flexibility was the key to success in combined warfare.
+Flexibility was the key to success in combined warfare, and it demanded leaders who could adapt rapidly to changing circumstances.

 The Legacy of Greek Combined Warfare